chinapedia/wikipedia.abstract.en/Page/Li_Bai.md

 Emperor Xuanzong employed him as a translator, as Li Bai knew at least one non-Chinese language.[30]
 Ming Huang eventually gave him a post at the Hanlin Academy, which served to provide scholarly expertise and poetry for the Emperor.

-L'empereur_Minghuang_regardant_Li_Bai.jpgWhen the emperor ordered Li Bai to the palace, he was often drunk, but quite capable of performing on the spot.
+When the emperor ordered Li Bai to the palace, he was often drunk, but quite capable of performing on the spot.

 Li Bai wrote several poems about the Emperor's beautiful and beloved Yang Guifei, the favorite royal consort.[31]
 A story, probably apocryphal, circulates about Li Bai during this period.
 Once, while drunk, Li Bai had gotten his boots muddy, and Gao Lishi, the most politically powerful eunuch in the palace, was asked to assist in the removal of these, in front of the Emperor.
 Gao took offense at being asked to perform this menial service, and later managed to persuade Yang Guifei to take offense at Li's poems concerning her.[32]
 At the persuasion of Yang Guifei and Gao Lishi, Xuanzong reluctantly, but politely, and with large gifts of gold and silver, sent Li Bai away from the royal court.[33]
 After leaving the court, Li Bai formally became a Taoist, making a home in Shandong, but wandering far and wide for the next ten some years, writing poems.[34]
 Li Bai lived and wrote poems at Bishan (or Bi Mountain (碧山), today Baizhao Mountain (白兆山)) in Yandian, Hubei.
 Bi Mountain (碧山) in the poem _Question and Answer Amongst the Mountains_ (山中问答 Shanzhong Wenda) refers to this mountain.[35]